elizastarr/image_caption_generator/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile to quickly set up the project.
-    ├── data
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    ├── README.md          <- Instructions for the project.
-    │   └── raw            <- The original, immutable data dump.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported.
+    ├── tox.ini            <- tox file with settings for running tox.
+    ├── environment.yaml   <- The conda requirements installed with `make setup_environment`
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Generated graphics and figures to be used in reporting.
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
+    ├── data
+    │   ├── processed      <- The final data sets for model training, validation and inference.
+    │   └── raw            <- The original, immutable data dump.
+    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    └── src                <- Source code for use in this project.
+Scripts are located at the base of this folder.
-    │   ├── __init__.py    <- Makes src a Python module
+        │
+        ├── predict.py     <- Script to run inference on the trained model.
+        ├── train.py       <- Script to rain the model.
+        ├── make_dataset.py<- Script to preprocesses the dataset.
+        |
+        ├── data_utils     <- Useful functions for data preprocessing.
         │   │
-    │   ├── data           <- Scripts to preprocess data
-    │   │   │
-    │   │   ├── caption_preprocessing.py
+        │   ├── caption_preprocessing.py
-    │   │   ├── image_representations.py
+        │   ├── image_representations.py
+        │   ├── split_and_format.py
-    │   │   └── make_dataset.py
+        │   └── load_data.py
+        │
+        ├── models         <- Model class definitions.
         │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
-    │   │   ├── predict_model.py
+        │   ├── decoder.py
-    │   │   └── train_model.py
+        │   └── LSTM_learner.py
-    │   │
-    │   └── visualization  <- Modules and scripts for exploratory and results-oriented visualizations │       └── visualize.py
         │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+        └── analysis       <- Useful functions for evaluating the model and exploring the data.
+            │
+            ├── bleu_scores.py
+            └── visualization_utils.py

 Acknowledgements